CNX Resources Corp Annual Shareholders Meeting Transcript

 Operator

-Representatives of our auditors, Ernst & Young, are present.
-They have informed me they do not wish to make a statement, but they are available to answer questions.

 In connection with this meeting, I wanted to mention a few housekeeping items.
-We're excited to be hosting our first virtual shareholder meeting.
+We're excited to be hosting our third virtual shareholder meeting.
 This virtual approach provides a convenient way to access our proxy materials and vote, enables greater shareholder participation in the proceedings and reduces the cost and environmental impact of our annual meeting.

-The rules
+In addition, the virtual meeting format is consistent with public health best practices relating to the ongoing COVID-19 pandemic, and in line with our commitment to sustainable business practices.
+In order to provide a fair, informative and orderly meeting, we have established rules of conduct for the meeting.
+The rules of

 CNX Resources Corp Annual Shareholders Meeting Transcript